Generalization bounds for learning under graph-dependence: A survey: Notation and framework

 \end{tm}

 \mra{In the following, we} extend McDiarmid's inequality to the graph-dependent case, where the dependencies among random variables are characterized by a dependency graph.
-We first define the notion of dependency graphs, which is a widely used model in probability, statistics, and combinatorics, see \cite{erdos1975problems,janson1988exponential,chen1978two,baldi1989normal} for examples.
-Given a graph $G = (V, E)$, we say that random variables $(X_i)_{i \in V}$ is $G$-\textit{dependent} if for any disjoint $S, T \subset V$ such that $S$ and $T$ are non-adjacent in $G$ (that is, no edge in $E$ has one endpoint in $S$ and the other in $T$), random variables $( X_i )_{i \in S}$ and $( X_j )_{j \in T}$ are independent.
+We first define the notion of dependency graphs, which is a widely used model in probability, statistics, and combinatorics, see \cite{erdos1975problems,janson1988exponential,chen1978two,baldi1989normal} for some classical results.